Northwest Naturals Dog Food receives the Advisor’s top rating of 5 stars.

-The Northwest Naturals product line includes 7 frozen raw dog foods.
+The Northwest Naturals product line includes the 7 frozen raw dog foods listed below.

-Each recipe below includes its related AAFCO nutrient profile when available on the product’s official webpage:
+Each recipe includes its related AAFCO nutrient profile when available on the product’s official webpage:

 The products are available as either Chubs, Dinner Bars and/or Nuggets.